 Figure 4, viewed on following page.
 Bayesian tree of eukaryotic small GTPases.
-The tree was rooted with the $G\alpha$ s subunit of eukaryotic trimeric G-proteins.
+The tree was rooted with the G $\alpha$ s subunit of eukaryotic trimeric G-proteins.
 The major function carried out by the different subfamilies is shown on the right.
 Nodes marked with an arrowhead have a posterior probability of 1.

 The early origin of secretory endomembranes is supported by the evolutionary history of eukaryotic small GTPases.
 These proteins are central regulators of endomembrane and cytoskeleton dynamics and diversified during early eukaryote evolution, in the eukaryotic stem lineage.
-The poor taxon sampling in my original trees (Fig. 4).
-For rooting I used the α subunit of trimeric G proteins that are more closely related to Ras-like small GTPases than eubacterial GTPases.
+Given the poor taxon sampling in my original trees I repeated the analysis with a much broader sampling using Bayesian estimation of phylogeny (Fig. 4).
+For rooting I used the $\alpha$ subunit of trimeric G proteins that are more closely related to Ras-like small GTPases than eubacterial GTPases.
 The tree shows the early divergence of secretory small GTPases including Sar1, and Arfs.
-SR β (not included here because of its derived sequence), a regulator of eukaryotic cotranslational ribosome targeting to the ER, also belongs to the Sar1/Arf clade.
+SR $\beta$ (not included here because of its derived sequence), a regulator of eukaryotic cotranslational ribosome targeting to the ER, also belongs to the Sar1/Arf clade.
 Besides suggesting an early origin of secretory membranes the small GTPase tree also indicates the origin and diversification of major eukaryotic innovations, including the nucleus and cilia (see also ref.
 23).